quixio/quix-docs/docs/platform/tutorials/quick-start/quick-start.md

 ## Part 2.
 Connect an external service

-Now that you have the basics of searching the code samples, selecting and deploying them to the Quix serverless infrastructure, you can learn how to add additional services to the pipeline.
+Now that you have the basics of searching the `Code Samples`, selecting and deploying them to the Quix serverless infrastructure, you can learn how to add additional services to the pipeline.
 In this guide you'll connect to a web service to receive data, and then transform it so it's compatible with the chat UI.

 ### Create the data source

 In this section you will learn how to use a template to help quickly build a Quix source.

-1. Navigate to the code samples.
+1. Navigate to the `Code Samples`.

 2. Search for the `Empty template - Source`.
 If should have a blue highlight (blue is used to indicate a source).